MCPippin/Modtesting/README.md

 Modtesting
 ==========

-First try to mske a mod
+First try to make a mod